dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-maps-app.md

     ![](resources/images/maps/maps_thematic_layer_dialog_STYLE.png)

-    - Select either **Automatic** or **Predefined** legend.
+    - Select either **Choropleth** or **Bubble maps**.

+      - Choropleth will assign a color to each org unit shape according to the data value.
+This is the recommended technique if the data is normalised (per capita).

+      - Bubble map will show data values as proportional circles.
+Use this technique if the data is not normalised (absolute numbers).
+The circles are placed in the center of each org unit.

+    - Set the **Low radius** and **High radius** for the proportional circles or the point facilities.
+The circles will be scaled between low and high radius according to the data value.
+The radius needs to be between 0 and 50 px.

+    - **Show labels**: Allows org unit names to be shown on the layer.
+Font size, weight, style and color can be modified here.

+    - **Show no data**: By default org units with missing data values will not show on the map.
+      Check this box if you want to show them with a color.
+Click the color to change it.

+    - Select the legend type:

-      - Automatic legend types means that the application will create a legend set for you based on your what method, number of classes, low color and high color you select.
+      - **Automatic color legend**: the application will create a legend for you based on what classification method, number of classes and the color scale you select.
+Set **Classification** to either:
-        Method alludes to the size of the legend classes.
-Set to

         - Equal intervals

-          the range of each interval will be **(highest data value - lowest data value / number of classes)**
+          the range of each interval will be (highest data value - lowest data value / number of classes)

         - Equal counts

           the legend creator will try to distribute the organisation units evenly.

-      - If you have facilities in your thematic layer, you can set the radius for minimum and maximum values by changing the values in the **Low size** and **High size** boxes respectively.
+      - **Predefined color legend**: Select between the predefined legends.

+      - **Single color legend**: Select the color of the bubbles or circles.
+Only available for bubble maps.

-6. Click **ADD LAYER**.
+6)  Click **ADD LAYER**.

 ### Modify a thematic layer